SAP/terraform-exporter-btp/README.md

 3. **Network Security and Encryption**: When using remote state storage, ensure that data is encrypted both in transit and at rest.

-4. **Terraform Code and Secrets Management**: Avoid hardcoding secrets directly in Terraform configurations.
+4. **Terraform Code and Secrets Management**: Avoid hard coding secrets directly in Terraform configurations.
 Instead, use a secure vault services to manage secrets and inject them into configurations at runtime.
 This reduces the risk of exposing sensitive information in code repositories​

 5. **Review and Update Terraform Configurations Regularly**: Ensure that exported configurations align with current security and compliance requirements.
 Regularly review and update configurations, removing any deprecated or unused resources that could expose vulnerabilities.